WinterFrost11/WinterFrost11/README.md

-- 👋 Hi, I’m @WinterFrost11
+- 👋 Hi, I’m @WinterFrost11!
-- 👀 I’m interested in nothing,
+- 👀 I’m interested on scratch,
-- 🌱 I’m currently learning nothing,
+- 🌱 I’m currently learning about scratch,
-- 💞️ I’m looking to collaborate on nothing,
-- 📫 How to reach me nothing,
-- 😄 Pronouns: nothing,
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: nothing!
+- ⚡ Fun fact: i'm a girl that always look at scratch!

 <!---
 WinterFrost11/WinterFrost11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.